-- We have obtained a court order for your eviction
+- We have obtained a court order for your eviction.

 - The change in tenancy would result in the house becoming overcrowded.

-Assignation is the right to pass your tenancy on to another person.
-To do this you need our permission.
-You should write to us telling us who you want to assign the tenancy to and when you want this to take place.
+Assignation is the right to pass on your tenancy to another person.
+You can only do this if you have our permission.
+To obtain this, you must write to FHG and tell us who you want to assign the tenancy to and when you want the assignation to take place.

-- You leave the house after the assignation
+- You leave the house after the assignation.

 - To your husband or wife